eablokker/espresso-csscomb/README.md

 Instructions for creating this config file can be found on [csscomb.com](http://csscomb.com).

 ## Updates
-This plugin is mostly a wrapper for the npm module [csscomb](https://www.npmjs.org/package/csscomb).
-That means that you can easily update the bundled csscomb package yourself if there is a new version available.
+This plugin is a wrapper for the npm module [csscomb](https://www.npmjs.org/package/csscomb).
+That means that you can update the bundled csscomb package yourself if there is a new version available.
 The package is found in the folder *ScriptLibraries* in this plugin.
-I will of course try to keep this plugin updated myself.
+I will try to keep this plugin updated myself.

 ## Installation